-If you’re marketing with email, you need to know this number.
+If you’re launching an email campaign, you’ll need to know this equation.
 All email marketing providers track email open rates and give you statistics on them, as well as click, bounce and complaint rates.

-But, before you start focusing on increasing your open rate, there are 3 factors that you need to know to make email marketing much smoother.
+But, before you start focusing on increasing your open rate and your click-through rate, there are 3 factors that you need to know to make your email campaign smoother.